Hi. I’m Suzi and I am a relentless optimist who has a passion for personal development, pushing boundaries, self-acceptance and helping others.

 I love to teach people improvisation and have had so much positive feedback about my calm, relaxed and supportive style of delivery and of course the FUN!

-Oh, and I also did stand up comedy and my style was observational as well as to create crazy characters.
+I also did stand up comedy and my style was observational as well as to create wacky characters.
 I must be addicted to feeling terrified and the rush of adrenaline that follows as stand up was all of those things as well as exhilarating!

 Last year I decided I needed a new challenge and successfully auditioned and acted in two comedy murder mysteries.
 This was daunting as I had to learn lines for the first time and also amazing!
 It was so much fun working with a great cast of lovely, supportive people.
 I am hooked and cannot wait for the day that I do another one.